amitoj5ingh/challenge-3-address-book/docs/domain-models-test-plan.md

 ## User story 2
 As a user, I want to be able to search for a contact by name, so that I can find the contact I am looking for.

+## Tests
+1. When searchByName is called, the contact with the corresponding name should be returned.
+2. If the name passed to searchByName does not exist in the address book, null should be returned.
+3. If contacts array is empty, null should be returned.

 ## User story 3
 As a user, I want to be able to remove a contact from the address book, so that it won't save a contact that I don't need.